-Applied Data Science Five-Year Dual Degree Bachelor and Master of Science Program
+Data Science Five-Year Dual Degree Bachelor of Arts and Master of Science Program

-A five-year program is offered in Applied Data Sciences at Fairfield's School of Engineering, leading to a Bachelor of Science in Computer Engineering (liberal arts track) and a Master of Science in Applied Data Sciences dual-degree.
-This program embraces the educational objectives of the undergraduate program in Computer Science, Liberal Arts track, as well as those of the graduate program in Applied Data Sciences.
+A five-year dual-degree program is offered in Data Science at Fairfield University's School of Engineering, leading to a Bachelor of Arts in Computer Science and a Master of Science in Data Science.
+This program embraces the educational objectives of the BA in Computer Science program, as well as those of the graduate program in Data Science.
 It emphasizes experiential learning and innovation.
 Graduates of the program master the knowledge and tools they need to become data scientists.
 Data is ubiquitous in the modern world, and data scientists with skills and knowledge to analyze that data are a valuable, sought-after resource.

 |Complete two courses in one of the following concentration areas: 2||6|